basis-technology-corp/NEDMed/README.md

 Copyright (c) 2022 Basis Technology, Inc.

-This dataset has been released alongside "Improving Few-Shot Domain Transfer for Named Entity Disambiguation with Pattern Exploitation" by (Hidden during review).
+This dataset has been released alongside "Improving Few-Shot Domain Transfer for Named Entity Disambiguation with Pattern Exploitation" by BasisTech.

 The dataset is split into NEDMed-train and NEDMed-dev.
 Each file contains a single JSON document, which has been annotated with entities.
 The `documentMetadata` field contains